Where to Discuss?

 04: Step Four

-This will be the first time that we see the configuration metadata.
+This will be the first time, that we introduce configuration metadata in our process.

 • Initialization: Prepare Sheet